Times of the School Day

 Good friend awards are also nominated by the girls in assemblies.

-All pupils attend Christian assemblies in the hall, three times a week and each class takes it in turn to present a topic and a prayer.
+All pupils attend Christian assemblies in the hall weekly and each class takes it in turn to present a topic and a prayer.
 This gives the girls a sense of achievement, builds confidence and in time with experience, develops leadership and presentation skills.

 Christmas and Thanksgiving Services are held at All Saint’s Church, Parade Gardens at the end of the Autumn and Summer Terms respectively, on a Saturday morning and all children are obliged to attend.
 It is hoped that as many parents as possible will also be present as every child has a special role to play and they are very special to us at Helvetia.